 <European Club Cup> Koneru’s forte in team play has undoubtedly been in the European Women’s Club Cup where she played top board for her Monte Carlo club, apart from 2012 when she played 2nd board.
-She participated in 2007, 2008, 2009, 2010, and 2012 and won 8 team and 8 individual gold medals during this period, scoring the double on 4 occasions.
+She participated in 2007, 2008, 2009, 2010, 2012 and 2013, winning 5 team and 5 individual gold medals during this period, scoring the double on 4 occasions.
 She also won individual bronze in 2008 and team silver in 2009.
 (5)

 She won the Vizag Challenger Trophy in 2007 when she beat Deepan Chakkravarthy J by 5.5-2.5.

-<Standard> Koneru's rating was 2607 making her the #1 woman player in India, the #2 ranked woman in Asia and the 3rd ranked woman in the world.
+<Standard> Koneru's rating was 2613 making her the #1 woman player in India, the #2 ranked woman in Asia and the #3 ranked woman in the world.
 Her highest rating was 2623 in July 2009.